phoenix125/AtlasServerUpdateUtility/readme.txt

  DETAILED INSTRUCTIONS
 -----------------------
 ====> Request Restart From Browser <====
-- If enabled on the server, use to remotely restart the server.
+- If enabled on the server, use to remotely restart the server (for multiple system setups).
 - When restarting, an announcement will be made in-game, on Discord, and in Twitch if enabled, with the set duration of delay (warning).
 - Set Password in INI file to save, or type each time.
 - Restart using IP or Domain Name